yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

     ![](../media/lab04-1.png "Create storage advanced settings")

 6. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
-If it's *PowerShell*, switch to *Bash* by using the drop-down menu.
+If it's *PowerShell*, switch to *Bash*.

 7. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.